mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/connecting-clients/index.md

 ## Connection Response

-The response, for both the CLI and the REST API is as below.
+The response, for both the CLI and the prometheus expression browser is as below.

 ```shell
 {